MicrosoftDocs/visualstudio-docs/docs/profiling/cpu-usage.md

 # Analyze performance by using CPU profiling in the Performance Profiler (C#, Visual Basic, C++, F#)

 A good way to start investigating performance issues in your app is to understand its CPU utilization using a CPU profiler.
-The **CPU Usage** performance tool shows the CPU time and percentage spent executing code in C++, C#/Visual Basic.
+The **CPU Usage** performance tool shows the CPU active computation time and percentage spent executing code in C++, C#/Visual Basic.

 The CPU Usage tool can help you: